 - Korean animation is barely known outside of South Korea (apart from international co-productions or stuff appealing to a very dedicated demographic.
 The King of Pigs, for instance, which is quite beloved among fans of adult Western Animation), however, there is an especially big Hatedom in Japan, who see it as Koreans ripping off their own animation (and considering the two countries' hatred for each other, it's understandable).

 Films – Animated

-Disney's Hercules was well-received by critics and audiences alike, and hated by the Greeks; who apparently did not like the film's portrayal of their culture and history.
+- Disney's Hercules was well-received by critics and audiences alike, but it was universally hated by the Greeks, who were angered at the film playing fast and loose with their revered mythology, to the point where Greece outright denied the film a premiere in their country (the attempt to have the film premiere there on Pnyx Hill, one of the most revered sacred sites in the country, did not do them any favors PR wise).
+That said, the film did get released there.
 Considering how Disney's take on an American legend is generally considered Snark Bait by American Disney fans, it's surprising this hasn't happened with their other non-European fairy tale/story adaptations.
-Mulan even became a massive hit in China.

 Films – Live-Action

 - Indians, by default, generally hate any portrayal of them or their country that is even in the least bit negative.
 Part of this is N-Word Privileges (they can criticize our country as much as they like - foreigners can just shut up), but a lot of it is simply because many of these portrayals come from the Anglosphere, which as far as many in India are concerned, is directly responsible for most of the things the criticisms are about (especially the The Raj of Britain), overlapping with Unfortunate Implications, Misplaced Nationalism and Patriotic Fervor.

 - It is still very much an unwritten rule in India that going after public figures, history or social issues on any tack except the official position is going to be a big Berserk Button.
 Putting people, ideals and traditions on pedestals is Serious Business in India.